 Be a Talk Radio Host

-Like many of the tools in an Inbound marketing campaign, that are designed to drive the right visitors to your website, think about re-purposing right from the outset – to get more mileage out of your content creation.
+Like many of the tools in an Inbound marketing campaign that is designed to drive the right visitors to your website, think about re-purposing right from the outset – to get more mileage out of your content creation.
 To do so, consider a multi-pronged strategy to maximize the reach of your podcast.

 Post Podcast Recordings to YouTube, iTunes, and Your Blog

 - Record the podcast episode as an .MP4 video (destined for YouTube, Vimeo Pro, Wistia, or another similar video hosting platform).
-Many swear by Google+ Hangouts because social tools are baked into the live event and the recording goes right to YouTube.
+Many swear by YouTube because social tools are baked into the live event, and the recording goes right to YouTube.

 - Export .MP3 audio (basically for iTunes).
 Once you have a video, it’s easy to export an .MP3 audio file for iTunes.
 We’re using the Libsyn service to host and make this happen.